-The Picture Professional goes live every other month and is always on the lookout for timely and timeless articles of interest to our readers.
+The Picture Professional goes live every three months and is always on the lookout for timely and timeless articles of interest to our readers.
 As our web presence grows, we’ll be looking for more content, so stay tuned for updates.
 The best way to know what we publish is to look at our previous issues.
 The things we aren’t looking for right now are exhibition reviews, book reviews, reviews, or artist profiles.
 We already have sections devoted to exhibition reviews and book reviews, which are handled by our regular contributors.
 And as much as we want to have a feature article on all your favorite artists, we rarely print profiles—unless there are extenuating circumstances—because our Portfolios section has this covered.

 To start, we’d like to see pitches, not entire articles.
 Pitches should be one or two short paragraphs that explain the who, what, why, and how you will write the article, along with a short bio that explains how you are qualified to write on this topic.
 Kindly submit your pitch in an email to email@example.com with the subject heading: PITCH: [your article title] – [your name].
 If you have images to use for your article already, let us know, and make sure you look at our image specifications.

 Below is a short description of our ongoing columns and what we’re looking for.
 If you have another column or section to suggest, just let us know.

 Q/A: Know a mover and shaker at the top of her game with wisdom to impart?
 Let us know!
 You could conduct the Q/A for the next issue!
 What we’re not looking for is someone interviewing their best friend because it’ll be free advertising for her business.
 We’re all looking to learn something from this person!